vpec/helloworld-pipeline/README.md

 **NOTE:** As it is mentioned in the Jenkinsfile, every pipeline workload should be executed from within an isolated node, as it is considered a best practice.
 In this case, as the Free Tier EC2 instance resources were so limited, I didn't follow this practice.
 Also, in a real environment it would be advisable to deploy the Jenkins server following a master-worker architecture, and execute these heavy pipeline workloads inside the worker nodes.

+###### CD using AWS Lambda:

-Lambda Function: The role of the lambda function here is to trigger Kubernetes cluster update.
-The initial idea was to deploy the Kubernetes cluster into Amazon EKS (Elastic Kubernetes Service), but because of the limitations of cpu instances in new AWS accounts I couldn't test it.
+The role of the lambda function here is to trigger Kubernetes cluster update.
+The initial idea was to deploy the Kubernetes cluster into Amazon EKS (Elastic Kubernetes Service), but because of the limitations related to cpu instances in new AWS accounts I couldn't test it.
 Deploying to EKS would get greater integration between the lambda function, Jenkins server and the cluster.
 At this moment, this trigger is not implemented.
 The function contains simply a hello world handler in NodeJS.
-The idea would be to execute `kubectl apply -f deployment.yaml`, so the new helloworld-rest-app:latest images would be deployed into the cluster.

 ![Lambda function execution!](images/lambda_call.png)

+The idea would be to connect to the cluster and execute `kubectl set image deploy helloworld-rest-app helloworld-rest-app=vpec1/helloworld-rest-app:latest`, so the new image would be forced to rollout into the cluster.
+After that, you can check the new image is deployed properly checking the rollout status and rollout history on your Kubernetes cluster.

+After that, you could run some automated tests in the production environment to double-check the deployment went well.
+In the *test* folder there is a simple endpoint test (*endpoint-test.sh*) written in Bash (definitely not the best testing framework :P)

 ## Kubernetes deployment